Golden Horde: Batu Khan (1242–1256)

-When Güyük called Batu to pay him homage several times, Batu sent Yaroslav II, Andrey II of Vladimir and Alexander Nevsky to Karakorum in Mongolia in 1247.
-Yaroslav II never returned and died in Mongolia.
+When Güyük called Batu to pay him homage several times, Batu sent Yaroslav II, Andrey and Alexander Nevsky to Karakorum in Mongolia in 1247.
+Yaroslav never returned and died in Mongolia.
 He was probably poisoned by Töregene Khatun, who probably did it to spite Batu and even her own son Güyük, because he did not approve of her regency.
-Güyük appointed Andrey Grand prince of Vladimir-Suzdal and Alexander prince of Kyiv.
-However when they returned, Andrey went to Vladimir while Alexander went to Novgorod instead.
+At a council in Vladimir, it was decided that Yaroslav's brother Sviatoslav would become grand prince; however, Sviatoslav never went to the khan for confirmation, which caused Mikhail Khorobrit to expel his brother from Vladimir and claim the throne; however, he died in 1248 during a battle with the Lithuanians.
+Güyük appointed Andrey as the grand prince of Vladimir and Alexander was given the princely title of Kiev.
+However, when they returned, Andrey went to Vladimir while Alexander went to Novgorod instead.
 A bishop by the name of Cyril went to Kiev and found it so devastated that he abandoned the place and went further east instead.
+The princes of Vladimir-Suzdal ultimately became responsible for delivering the Russian tribute to the khan.

-In 1248, Güyük demanded Batu come eastward to meet him, a move that some contemporaries regarded as a pretext for Batu's arrest.
+In 1248, Güyük demanded Batu come east to meet him, a move that some contemporaries regarded as a pretext for Batu's arrest.
 In compliance with the order, Batu approached, bringing a large army.
 When Güyük moved westwards, Tolui's widow and a sister of Batu's stepmother Sorghaghtani warned Batu that the Jochids might be his target.
 Güyük died on the way, in what is now Xinjiang, at about the age of 42.
 Although some modern historians believe that he died of natural causes because of deteriorating health, he may have succumbed to the combined effects of alcoholism and gout, or he may have been poisoned.
 William of Rubruck and a Muslim chronicler state that Batu killed the imperial envoy, and one of his brothers murdered the Great Khan Güyük, but these claims are not completely corroborated by other major sources.
-Güyük's widow Oghul Qaimish took over as regent, but she would be unable to keep the succession within her branch of the family.
+Güyük's widow Oghul Qaimish took over as regent, but she was unable to keep the succession within her branch of the family.